 4. What are common sources of CO?

-Smoke inhalation in fires, automobile exhaust fumes, faulty/poorly ventilated charcoal, kerosene, or gas stoves, and temporary use of electrical generators.
+Smoke inhalation from fires, automobile exhaust fumes, faulty/poorly ventilated charcoal, kerosene or gas stoves, and the temporary use of electrical generators.

-5. What is the most effective methods of treating carbon monoxide poisoning?
+5. What is the most effective method of treating carbon monoxide poisoning?

 Place the patient in a hyperbaric oxygen chamber.